dhoang110/Spark-NBAData/README.md

 #Note: create the Stats directory to store all the .json files of the statistics

 2- Data Transformation:

-   A- add spark-sql package to your build.sbt:
+A) add spark-sql package to your build.sbt:

     name := "Transform"